Crew Technical Staff

 Wolff and his wife Angela have four children –Tyler (ten), Owen (8) Gavin (5) and Ella (3).

-2014 will be Brook Hamilton’s third season with the Crew as the team's Strength and Conditioning Coach.
+2014 is Brook Hamilton’s third season with the Crew as the team's Strength and Conditioning Coach.
 He joined the club for the 2012 season after serving in the same capacity with the Ft.
 Lauderdale Strikers of the NASL.

 Hamilton started his career in 2001 at the world-renowned International Performance Institute on the campus of IMG Academies in Bradenton, Fla., where he worked with athletes in a variety of sports, including current and aspiring MLS, NFL, MLB, NBA and NHL players.